Nice try ...

 Who are they trying to kid?
 It might

-as well say, "Based on hyper-dynamic, quasi-semi-regular,
+as well say, "Based on hyper dynamic, quasi semi

 or some such nonsensical verbiage.
 The fact that it